The State of Julia for Scientific Machine Learning: The Scientific Computing Ecosystem

+Zygote.jl is most prominently used as the backend of the Flux.jl machine learning library.
+Additionally, the aforementioned automatic differentiation tools also enable Optim.jl \cite{Mogensen2018} for use with SymbolicRegressions.jl.
+In the space of symbolic regression, Julia has a clear advantage in terms of support.
+The most widely adopted library for symbolic regression is SymbolicRegressions.jl \cite{cranmer2023interpretable}.
+The Python alternative PySR is simply a wrapper for this library, which is in turn a dependency for PyTorch \cite{vid}.

 \paragraph{Probabilistic Programming} Julia boasts many Probabilistic Programming Languages (PPLs) built on top of it.
 These PPLs make SMLPs involving Bayesian statistics extremely simple to express, and include packages like SOSS.jl \cite{scherrer_soss_2024} and Turing.jl \cite{turing}.
-These PPLs also make domain specific languages (DSLs) like Dice \cite{holtzen2020scaling} unnecessary \footnote{Dice is extremely useful in theoretical programming language contexts, however.}, as each of the PPLs is a superset of Julia.
-SOSS.jl uniquely provides a set of tools for working with measure theoretic objects not seen in other languages \cite{measure_theory_jl_2024, Scherrer2022, scherrer_soss_2024}.
+SOSS.jl uniquely provides a set of tools for working with measure-theoretic objects not seen in other languages \cite{measure_theory_jl_2024, Scherrer2022, scherrer_soss_2024}.
 Save for the measure theoretic support, a similar library also exists in Python with PyAutoFit \cite{Nightingale2021}.
 Additionally, Jax \cite{jax2018github} with NumPyro \cite{phan2019composable, Foreman_Mackey_Intro_Numpyro} makes it exceptionally easy to specify probabilistic problems.

-\paragraph{Symbolic Regression} In the space of symbolic regression, Julia has a clear advantage in terms of support.
-The most widely adopted library for symbolic regression is SymbolicRegressions.jl \cite{cranmer2023interpretable}.
-The Python alternative PySR is simply a wrapper for this library, which is in turn a dependency for PyTorch \cite{vid}.